gg-xyz/sigma-analysis/README.md

 4. **Signature Matching**: Compare findings against a database of known malware families
 5. **Behavioral Analysis**: Identify malware functionality based on code patterns and configuration

-## License

-This project is released under the MIT License.

 ## Disclaimer

 This tool is designed for defensive security research and educational purposes only.
-Always ensure you have legal permission to analyze any file.
-The authors are not responsible for any misuse of this tool.
+I am not responsible for any misuse of this tool.